Projected Water Scarcity Prompts Need for Farming Ingenuity

 How Can We Eliminate Food Deserts?

 Unfortunately, it is common to find food deserts in most inner cities.
 The US is growing more food than ever, yet we still have people going hungry.
 In 2019, 35 million people in the United States had limited or uncertain access to food.
-Putting vertical hydroponic and mushroom farms in inner cities will provide food security to areas that are underserved and struggle with access to nutritious, fresh food.
+Putting vertical hydroponic and mushroom farms in underserved areas will provide food security to areas that are underserved and struggle with access to nutritious, fresh food.

 Is There Room For A Farm?